pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 But if a teammate makes a change a few months from now and this test suddenly starts failing, that teammate will have no context.
 They won't know why this test was written in the first place, and they will not know details of how the test was made to pass.
 They might not even know that ABV is a thing.

-Test A, a test that is filled with irrelevant setup code, will distract them from discovering why this test exists.
-It will take them a good amount of time to determine what makes this test unique compared to the others.
+`Noisy Test`, a test that is filled with irrelevant setup code, will distract them from discovering why this test exists.
+It will take them a lot of time to determine what makes this test unique compared to the others.
 They might have to compare it to several other tests to see what the difference is.

-Test B, on the other hand, removes the irrelevant setup details.
-This will allow them to determine more quickly what makes this test unique.
-They might not know quickly why it is failing, but at least they'll know why this test exists, and how it is different.
+`Better Test`, on the other hand, removes the irrelevant setup details.
+This allows them to determine more quickly what makes this test unique.
+They might not know immediately why it is failing, but at least they'll know why this test exists, and how it is different.

-???I need some kind of conclusion but I haven't figured it out yet.???
+## Optimize for the reader, not the author

+Chekhov's Gun is all about optimization of information.
+Anton Chekhov wants your writing to be as efficient as possible - so that readers can consume it with minimal effort and distraction.

+When we're writing code, we are communicating with our teammates as much as we are communicating with the compiler.
+We are authors, and they are our readers.
+If we write our code in a way that optimizes for our writing experience, our readers will struggle.
+It won't take long for them to throw their hands up and say "let's do a rewrite, because I don't understand this."

+If we write our code in a way that optimizes for the reading experience, our readers will thank us.
+With less cognitive load from trying to decipher our code, they'll be able to focus on implementing their changes.
+Tests that minimize irrelevant setup are one simple way we can optimize our code for the reader.